Practical Nursing Admission Requirements

 1. The applicant must apply for regular admission and be accepted by ECCC.

-2. The applicant must complete the Practical Nursing Program application and submit to the Office of Healthcare Education.
+2. The applicant must complete the Practical Nursing Program online application in myEC.

 3. The applicant must submit proof of a minimum 16 composite score on the ACT.